aidan-duggan/while-gaming/_drafts/clubs.md

 layout: post
 ---

 I've been thinking a lot recently about game groups, I've been involved in a few tabletop ones over the years.
-In my youth I was not one for sports though, so it was only post college when I took up Rugby, that I experienced what sports groups are like.
-I've observed my father who is big into golf, including captained a club in the past and I'm fascinated by Bridge clubs, the strong membership and success they seem to have.
+I observed my father playing golf for many years, including captaining a club, in my youth I was not one for sports though, so it was only post college when I took up Rugby, that I experienced what sports groups are like.
+I and I'm fascinated by Bridge clubs, the strong membership and success they seem to have.
 I originally started this as my own ramblings, but as I work in the Tech Industry I thought I should explore this topic with Chat GPT to learn a little more about that tool at the same time.
 I promise I'll mark anything Chat GPT created explicitly!

 Caveat: My experience are just that, mine, and are clearly very local to Dublin, Ireland where I live, a not particularly dense city, in a not particularly dense country.
 So when speaking of my experience, it does not speak broadly to how all groups run.